-Fundamentally, a survey is a method of gathering information from a sample of people, traditionally with the intention of generalising the results to a larger population.
-Surveys provide a critical source of data and insights for nearly everyone engaged in the information economy, from businesses and the media to government and academics.
+A survey is a method of gathering information using relevant questions from a sample of people with the aim of understanding populations as a whole.
+Surveys provide a critical source of data and insights for everyone engaged in the information economy, from businesses to media, to government and academics.

-There are four modes of survey data collection that are commonly used.
+There are four modes of surveys that are commonly used.

 - Face-to-face surveys